IBM and SXiQ to migrate ATCO to Azure cloud

 Engineering, logistics and energy distributor ATCO has engaged IBM and SXiQ to migrate its IT systems from an on-premises environment to Microsoft Azure.

-Expanding on their multi-year relationship, ATCO used IBM and its newly acquired cloud transformation business, SQiX to devise a strategy and detailed plan to vacate the existing infrastructure and co-location data centre environment and migrate to Microsoft Azure cloud.
+Expanding on their multi-year relationship, ATCO used IBM and its newly acquired cloud transformation business, SXiQ to devise a strategy and detailed plan to vacate the existing infrastructure and co-location data centre environment and migrate to Microsoft Azure cloud.

 ATCO’s focus for the project was to use cloud technologies to improve relevant systems and processes, responsiveness and consistency of service.